 What we call “administrative” boundaries are those that are used by government agencies to assign political representatives, oversee zoning ordinances, assess neighborhood conditions, and allocate municipal resources.
 US Census “tracts” or “block groups,” for example, are defined by polygon-shaped borders that are used to classify households and describe the socio-demographic characteristics of residents.
 Census estimates are commonly aggregated into larger, aggregated areas, such as NYC “Community Districts,” or “Neighborhood Tabulation Areas”.

 Administrative boundaries are an essential tool, but if misapplied they can produce misleading and sometimes politically controversial results.
 When they are defined by [or derived from] administrative boundaries, neighborhoods are operationalized as collections of residential households that are located in close geographic proximity to one another, in the Euclidean sense.
 As a consequence, residents within these boundaries begin and end most of their days in the same general area, a basic fact that anchors the time and effort they must expend to access resources each day.
 Such daily inter- and intra-city migration dynamics are not captured by standard administrative boundaries like those derived from the Census.
-When taking into account only administrative boundaries commuters, and regular daily visitors, and tourists Those who commute or regularly visit neighborhoods other than their own residential are not counted, which is why standard address-based neighborhood estimates cannot account for the non-home activities of residents.
+When taking into account only administrative boundaries, those who commute or regularly visit neighborhoods other than their own are not counted, which is why standard address-based neighborhood estimates cannot account for the non-home activities of residents.
 Because traditional probability-based surveillance methods also rely on household address-based units to construct their sampling frame, they are limited for many of the same reasons administrative boundaries are limited.